 Sometimes I need a reminder that I’m in a phase that’s really not about my own comfort.

-And that my life is not always about the simple pleasures of happy hours, traveling with ease and going where I please (like when I’m house-bound during nap time or every night during deployment).
+And that my life is not always about the simple pleasures of grown-up birthday parties, traveling with ease and going where I please (like when I’m house-bound during nap time or a global health crisis).

 It’s normal to want a bit of my freedom back for a few minutes.